-Short-term investments
+Short-term Investments

-As of December 31, 2012, all of the held-to-maturity securities were time deposits in commercial banks with a maturity of less than one year.
-The available-for-sale securities are debt securities with a maturity of less than one year purchased from commercial banks and other financial institutions.
+As of December 31, 2013, all of the held-to-maturity investments were time deposits in commercial banks with a maturity of less than one year.
+The available-for-sale investments are debt securities with a maturity of less than one year purchased from commercial banks and other financial institutions as well as equity securities in a listed entity.

-During the years ended December 31, 2010, 2011 and 2012, the Company recorded interest income, including short-term investment gains, of RMB37.21 million, RMB149.35 million and RMB726.40 million (US\$116.60 million) in the consolidated statements of comprehensive income, respectively.
+During the years ended December 31, 2011, 2012 and 2013, the Company recorded interest income from its short-term investments, of RMB149.35 million, RMB726.40 million and RMB1.07 billion (US\$176.98 million) in the consolidated statements of comprehensive income, respectively.

-Long-term investments
+Long-term Investments

-The Company's long-term investments consist of cost method investments, equity method investments and held-to-maturity securities with maturities of greater than 12 months.
+The Company's long-term investments consist of cost method investments, equity method investments and held-to-maturity investments with original and remaining maturities of greater than 12 months.